Kyushu Foodie Tour 2026

 Departure Day: Sayonara Kyushu (December 8)

 Breakfast in the hotel and then check out.
 The tour is over, but the memories remain.
 Thank you for choosing Kyushu Journeys for your Japan food tour!
+Safe travels!

 Paper lamp glowing beside yatai stall in Fukuoka city